dmo575/social_website/README.md

 #### END - TODO list:
 - The other TODOs scattered across the document
 - Properly design Exceptions.
 Right now I don't really follow a logic for which ones should be checked and which ones should not.
-Think it trough
+Think it trough.
-- Now that we are adding AOP with custom annotations that take in exceptions, properly organize exception hierarchy
-- Properly organize the project.
-Instead of socialWebsite/annotations/, let the directory structure be guided by themes, like socialWebsite/security/annotations
-- Finish implementing AOP for cross-cutting (even tho theres none atm, is just Auth) and InterceptorHandlers for HTTP session management.
 - Figure out what's going on with the H2 dependency.
 I can't get it out the project.
 I will use MySQL
 - Start setting up a MySQL database, decide on how to proceed on the backend: Plain JDBC (DriverManager || DataSource) or also add Spring JPA + Repositories.
 Do some refreshing on this.
 - Concurrency, transactions